samirdamle/use-hot-keys/README.md

 const Example = () => {
     const { hotKey } = useHotKeys([
-        // adds hotKey for / when focus is on body, ignores typing in an input field {
+        // adds hotKey for '/' when focus is on body, ignores typing in an input field {
             key: '/',
-            // callback to be called only when this hotKey / is pressed
+            // callback to be called only when this hotKey '/' is pressed
             onHotKey: () => {
                 console.log('%c onHotKey() called for / ', 'color: yellow')
             },
         },
-        // adds hotKey for > that also works in input fields {
+        // adds hotKey for '>' that also works in input fields {
             key: '>',
             includeFormElements: true,
         },
-        // adds hotKey for Ctrl + x when focus is on body, ignores typing in an input field {
+        // adds hotKey for 'Ctrl+x' when focus is on body, ignores typing in an input field {
             key: 'x',
             ctrlKey: true,
         },
-        // adds hotKey for Ctrl + Shift + 1 that also works in input fields {
+        // adds hotKey for 'Ctrl+Shift+1' that also works in input fields {
             key: '1',
             includeFormElements: true,